LimZiJia/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons with the given type in the address book.
+Returns the originally unfiltered list of the given type.

 Format: `list TYPE`